Home » Your car might know more about you than your partner—What data are cars collecting?

 Image credit: CanvaPro

-Your personal data is gold in the marketing world, and modern vehicles don’t just collect it, they analyze it.
+Your personal data is gold in the marketing world, and modern vehicles don’t just collect it; they analyze it.
 Driving behavior can be used to guess your stress levels or risk tolerance.
 Your music selections can hint at your mood or lifestyle.
-Even the places you visit (your gym, doctor, workplace, favorite fast-food drive-through) create a behavioral map far more detailed than most drivers realize.
+Even the places you visit, your gym, doctor, workplace, and favorite fast-food drive-through, create a behavioral map far more detailed than most drivers realize.

 Your car knows when and where you drive, where you park, how long you stay, and the patterns of your daily routine.
 It knows where you shop.
 It knows if you hit the drive-through at 11 p.m.
 Every single data point has value, and in the right hands, that information becomes extremely powerful and far more revealing than most people ever intended to share.